jopinta/holbertonschool-higher_level_programming/README.md

-Welcome to the Python world!
+jjWelcome to the Python world!

 After 3 months of C, you will start Python today.
 The first projects are more "C-oriented" - no tricks, no funky syntax - simple!